iamsammysam/Teacher-Parent_Messaging_App/README.md

 ### MVP Feature Set

 1. Instant messaging feature
-    - User authorization via phone number or QRcode.
+    - User authorization via phone number.
+    - Provides identification of contact list numbers that are also app users.
     - Provides option for private and group chats.
     - All messages show a “message status” (delivered/failed/seen/edited).
     - Chat histories sent by users are stored so they can be accessed anytime.